Boulder08/chunknorris/README.md

 For example --master-display "G(13250,34500)B(7500,3000)R(34000,16000)WP(15635,16450)L(40000000,50)" --max-cll "3241,902" would be transformed to --master-display G(0.265,0.69)B(0.15,0.06)R(0.68,0.32)WP(0.313,0.329)L(4000,0.005) --max-cll 3241,902 when processing and svt-av1 or rav1e is the encoder.

 **--extracl**: Defines a string of parameters to feed to the encoder in addition to the preset.
-Remember to use the equal sign and double quotes, and there is no sanity check!
+Remember to use double quotes, and there is no sanity check!
 The parameters you enter will override the ones from the default settings and selected presets.

-**NOTE: due to some weird Python issue with command line parameters, you must add a whitespace at the end of the string if it contains only one parameter without an argument.
-For example --extracl "--no-cutree ".**
 - Example: --extracl "--ac-bias 1.5 --film-grain 10"
 - Default: None